r3fang/SnapATAC/README.md

 Single Nuclesus Analysis Package for ATAC-seq.

 ## Introduction
 SnapATAC is fast, accurate and truely unbiased method for analyzing single cell ATAC-seq datasets.
-Compared to previous methods, SnapATAC 1) overcomes the bias introduced by reliance on accessibility peaks defined by aggragte signals; 2) as a results, it reveals novel cis-elements only acitive in rare populations; 3) adjusts for differing sequencing depth effect between cells; 4) scales up to millions of cells using a novel dimensionality reduction method.
+Compared to previous methods, SnapATAC 1) overcomes the bias introduced by reliance on accessibility peaks defined by aggragte signals; 2) as a result, reveals novel cis-elements only acitive in rare populations; 3) adjusts for differing sequencing depth effect between cells; 4) scales up to millions of cells using a novel dimensionality reduction method.

 SnapATAC is composed of two components: [Snaptools](https://github.com/r3fang/SnapTools) and [SnapATAC](https://github.com/r3fang/SnapATAC).

-* Snaptools is a module for working with snap files in Python.
+* Snaptools is a module for working with [snap](https://github.com/r3fang/SnapATAC/wiki/What-is-a-snap-file%3F) file in Python.
 * SnapATAC is a R package for the downstream analysis.

 Together, SnapATAC represents an end-to-end solution of single cell ATAC-seq analysis.